annemedia/annika/README.md

 - Use the nested array syntax in widgetLoader() when you have clear parent/child relationships.

 Widgets are one of ANNIKA’s strongest features.
 They allow you to build clean, maintainable, and highly reusable interfaces without relying on heavy frameworks or build tools.

 ---
+## Advanced Features (Supplementary)

+ANNIKA includes several powerful supporting classes that are not yet part of the public release.
+These are production-grade components used in real applications including cryptographic identity management, authentication flows, and data wallet systems.

+### ANNIKA_ID

+`ANNIKA_ID` provides a complete non-custodial authentication and identity system, including:

+- Secure Data Key (seed-based) login
+- PIN-protected session management
+- Automatic migration from legacy authentication
+- Data wallet UI with key input, restore from backup, and account recovery
+- Integration with ANNE user accounts and multi-annode support
+- Visual feedback, modals, and smooth UI flows for authentication

+This class handles the full auth lifecycle - from key entry and PIN verification to session creation and account restoration while maintaining strong privacy and security principles.

+**Note**: `ANNIKA_ID` and related authentication modules are currently **not included** in the public ANNIKA release.

+#### Other Supplementary Classes and Libraries

+Additional solutions (not yet public) include:
+- cryptographic libraries
+- Enhanced backup & restore system
+- Advanced session and encryption utilities
+- Custom UI components for identity and wallet management

+These components are actively used in production applications built with ANNIKA.

+Interested in accessing them?
+Just contact us at [**annetalk.org**](https://annetalk.org/).
+If you're interested in using the full authentication system (including secure key-based login, data wallet, and identity management), We're happy to provide it to serious developers and projects.

+---
+## Collaboration & Supplementary Modules

+ANNIKA is a stable but evolving framework.
+While the core Subroutine DSL and main supporting classes are publicly available, several powerful production modules are currently kept private (including the full `ANNIKA_ID` authentication system, advanced backup & restore tools, legacy migration utilities, and other enterprise-grade components).

+If you're building something serious with ANNIKA and would like access to these supplementary modules, we'd love to hear from you.

+### How to Collaborate

+- **Interested in the full authentication & identity system?**
+- **Need advanced wallet, backup, or migration tools?**
+- **Want to contribute or discuss custom extensions?**

+Feel free to reach out at **[annetalk.org](https://annetalk.org)**.

+We're especially interested in hearing about:
+- Real-world use cases
+- Feature requests
+- Potential collaborations

+Let's build something great together.

+---
 Made with	&#10084;&#65039; by ANNE Media.